Out of that corner and onto the dance floor as Dirty Dancing returns…

 Bored by her parents’ staid vacation activities, Baby sets off to explore the grounds.
 When she stumbles upon the staff living quarters, she encounters a secret underworld of young men and women who spend all their free time getting down and dirty with risqué dance routines.
 Instantly mesmerised by Johnny, she is drawn into his escapades and finds herself volunteering to fill in as his dance partner when Penny is otherwise engaged.

-Every single character throws some shapes on-stage, resulting in a spectrum of hilarious, touching, tender and romantic moments.
+Every single character throws some shapes onstage in this production of Dirty Dancing, resulting in a spectrum of hilarious, touching, tender and romantic moments.
 Heir to the resort, Neil Kellerman (Alexander Wolfe) is comically uncoordinated, yet declares “I have to say it, I’m the catch of the county” to a bemused Baby.
 Jessie-Lou Yates raises even more laughs as Baby’s prim older sister Lisa with her unique performance (‘Hula Hana’) at the resort’s talent contest.
 It certainly takes real talent to warble and gesticulate that badly!
 And Baby’s parents, Dr. Jake Houseman (James Coombes) and Mrs Marjorie Houseman (Julia J. Nagle) prove romance is still alive as they reminisce while rediscovering their rhythm.

-Still, it is the sultry, sensuous, up-close-and-personal dance style of the rebellious teens and the magnetic attraction between Baby and Johnny that truly gives audiences the time of their lives.
+Still, it is the sultry, sensuous, up-close-and-personal dance style of the rebellious teens and the magnetic attraction between Baby and Johnny that truly gives Dirty Dancing audiences the time of their lives.

 Roseanna Frascona embodies teenage optimism as Baby, a fervent ‘Little Miss Fix It’ who is determined to make the world a better place to be.
 Roseanna is captivatingly believable as the awkward, shy and innocent Baby in the early scenes, eagerly announcing that she “carried a watermelon”.
 She infuses her mannerisms and movements with plenty of character, never simply dancing or acting in isolation.
 This makes for a three-dimensional Baby who really does grow up as the story unfolds.